COSC3020/tsp-comparison-aijun-hall-uwyo/README.md

 <hr>

+<b>Why is Held-Karp less than or equal tour lengths than Local Search</b>

+Held-Karp uses a dynamic programming solution that guarantees finding the optimal solution.
+Local Search however uses heuristic comparisons for its solution, and makes iterative improvements.
+However Local Search doesn't explore the entire search space and can get stuck in a local minima due to the `max_no_improve` of 100 I set in my implementation, meaning it could miss a global best tour.

+This results in the Held-Karp tours always being less than or equal to the Local Search tour length

+<b>Methodology</b>

 First I copied over the `code.js` files from both my old tsp-held-karp and tsp-local-search assignment repositories.
 I am using my own code for benchmarking.
 Both `code.js` files were renamed respectively to `tsp-held-karp.js` and `tsp-local-search.js` and sit in this repository.

 Then I created completely new test files for both `tsp-held-karp.js` and `tsp-local-search.js`, where instead of using the previous test code from their respective repositories, I created a benchmarking function that would allow me to manually run the test file and specify the number of cities as an input parameter.
 I chose to do manual runs because trying to do all testing at once would end up with me losing